Would Ultherapy, a Non-Surgical Facelift Treatment, Signal a Goodbye to Plastic Surgery?

 Ultherapy targets the skin’s SMAS layer, the same layer accessible to plastic surgeons.

 Recently, Ultherapy upped its game by introducing the 800-line Amplify protocol for its full-face and upper-neck lift treatment.
 It recommends that physicians apply 800 lines of micro-focused ultrasound energy instead of the traditional protocol of 500 lines.
 What does this protocol mean for patients and does it mean that there is no need for facial rejuvenation surgery by plastic surgeons anymore?
-To help us understand this better, we spoke with Dr. Donna Chow of Halley Medical Aesthetics (Halley).
+To help us understand this better, we spoke with Dr. Terence Tan of Halley Medical Aesthetics (Halley).

 Ultherapy face and neck treatment diagram at Halley Medical Aesthetics.